-FSCS Data Collect ion Timeline and Instruments Figure 22 Collection Date Evaluation Dimensions Collection Vehicle Jan (3rd Week) Characteristics of students PRI/KDE Data download report Feb (4th Week) Health, Safety, Engagement Student and Parent Survey Mar (2nd Week) Outcomes & Performance PRI/KDE student academic report Mar (3rd Week) Academic Support Program Academic Support Form Apr (2nd Week) Referrals to Service Parent Survey June (1st Week) Delivery of Services Project Services Form Alignment of Services Community & Site Alignment Report Parent Engagement Parent participation form and survey July (1st week) Segmented pop. observations Interviews & focus groups Training & development of Staff Professional Dev.
+FSCS Data Collect ion Timeline and Instruments Figure 21 Collection Date Evaluation Dimensions Collection Vehicle Jan (3rd Week) Characteristics of students PRI/District Data download report Mar (1st Week) Health, Safety, Engagement Student and Parent Survey Mar (2nd Week) Outcomes & Performance PRI/District student academic report Mar (3rd Week) Academic Support Program Academic Support Form Apr (2nd Week) Referrals to Service Parent Survey June (1st Week) Delivery of Services Project Services Form Alignment of Services Community & Site Alignment Report Parent Engagement Parent participation form and survey July (1st week) Segmented pop. observations Interviews & focus groups Training & development of Staff Professional Dev.
 Form May (3rd week) Participant Inactiveness Inactiveness Form

-The evaluation process will study FSCS carefully, both its operation and impact, at different levels of the system.
-These levels include individual student achievement, quality of instruction, local school system capacity, and partnership activity.
-At the first level, the evaluation will carefully monitor the influence of FSCS on student achievement.
-For the second level, the evaluation will look at the nature and quality of integrated student supports, out-of-school learning opportunities, and family and community engagement and its correlation with FSCS activities.
-At the third level, the summative evaluation will include an assessment of staff, leadership, and the Partnership Council's collaborative leadership and practices.
-The results of the summative evaluation will be utilized to measure the efficacy of FSCS.
+The evaluation will study FSCS carefully, both its operation and impact, at different levels of the system.
+These levels run upwards from individual student achievement to quality of instruction to local school capacity to partnership activity.
+At the first level, the evaluation will carefully monitor the influence of the FSCS on student achievement.
+At the second level, the evaluation will look at the nature and quality of services, school and community-based, to our students and its correlation with FSCS activities.
+At the third level, the summative evaluation will include an assessment of staff, leadership and partnership council's collaboration, leadership practices and performance.
+The results of the summative evaluation will be utilized to measure efficacy of the FSCS.